ayhlam/spring-boot-intro/README.md

 ### Resources
 Inside the resources folder, we have an `application.properties` file.
 This is where we put in all the properties for the application that’s configured by spring.
 Here, we also configure spring to automatically create tables in our database by looking at our models.
-We don’t do this in production, since we have very complex tables.
-In our other projects, we use a tool called Liquibase to manipulate our tables.

 ## Step 4: Trying it out
 Let’s play around with what we have.
 Open Postman, and create an empty request.